srp324/Hospital-Organ-Transplant-Visualizer/README.md

 After the data was scraped and imported into the Neo4j Database, it was time to create the GraphQL server.
 I defined the GraphQL schema and resolver functions within `/api/resolvers.js` in order to query the Neo4j Database.

-I also made an EventEmitter module within `/modules/gql.js` that would interact with the GraphQL server in order to query the Neo4j Database and return a GraphJSON formatted response.
-This GraphJSON response is then used within `handler.js` to create the Alchemy.js graphs shown on the front end.
+Then it was time to connect the GraphQL responses with the rest of the stack.
+I made an EventEmitter module within `/modules/gql.js` that would interact with the GraphQL server in order to query the Neo4j Database and return a GraphJSON formatted response.
+This GraphJSON response is then used within `handler.js` to create the Alchemy.js graphs, which are then rendered on to the front end.

 ## Screenshots
 Glimpse of the Neo4j Database Models